What Is Right About This Book...

 Topics Which Are Skipped

-Generational sin, and adults passing on attitudes and spiritual issues to their children - whether born or not yet conceived - is never mentioned.
+- Generational sin, and adults passing on attitudes and spiritual issues to their children—whether born or not yet conceived—are never mentioned.
 Also neglected is the fact that these “spiritual gene mutations” can occur without parents intentionally involving or abusing their children in any way.

 Qualified To Counsel Regarding Abuse?